Serena and Venus win, now Williams sisters play each other - WHIZ News

 Williams needed another rally to win the next game before getting a hard-earned break to force a third set.
 She bore down from there to break Pera at 3-1, then gutted out the next game at deuce and sealed the match with another break.

 Williams took 2 hours, 16 minutes to make it to another day at an event where players hope to polish their hard-court skills for this month’s U.S. Open in New York.
-She was especially excited to get going after the long layoff, but advanced by remaining composed under stress.
+She was especially excited to get going after the long layoff and advanced by remaining composed under stress.

 Williams hadn’t played since splitting two Fed Cup matches in February but used the down time to begin building a gym and training on a court built by her husband, Reddit co-founder Alexis Ohanian.
 Williams arrived looking cut and ready to begin preparation for the Open.